 3. North Cascades National Park – North Cascades Highway

 Distance: 164 miles

-North Cascades Highway or State Route 20 boasts incredible meadows, sweeping vistas, and an abundance of photo opportunities for your travel journal.
+North Cascades Highway, or State Route 20, boasts incredible meadows, sweeping vistas, and an abundance of photo opportunities when you’re looking for scenic drives from Seattle.
 The road seems to stretch endlessly across Washington, but for this North Cascades day trip, you’ll see only a piece of the highway.

 From Seattle, drive north through Everett and towards the town of Sedro-Wooley, where the North Cascades Highway begins.
 Follow the road to North Cascades National Park, and you’ll enjoy a remarkable 55-minute drive replete with farmlands and wide-open wilderness.